 As we age, health issues often creep up that threaten to tarnish our golden years.
 Treating some of these diseases and conditions can be expensive.

 Around 54 million Americans have low bone density or osteoporosis, according to the National Osteoporosis Foundation.
-Among women, 1 in 2 will break a bone due to the disease.
-Among men, the figure is 1 in 4.
+Among women over the age of 50, 1 in 2 will break a bone due to the disease.
+Among men that age, the figure is 1 in 4.

 How to cut costs.
 One study found that osteoporosis care cost the nation $22 billion in 2008.
 Prescription medications often are used to treat this condition, so ask your doctor about using less costly generic drugs.